Wholesaling Condos: The (Ultimate) Guide

 Can You Wholesale Condos - The Take-Away

-Condo wholesaling is possible and done often.
+Condo wholesaling is possible and is often done.
 Wholesaling condos can get a bit tricky because the condo’s rules and regulations may preclude a wholesaler from selling their unit unless a predefined time has elapsed.

 And note, from a broad perspective, there is a smaller pool of end buyers for condominiums (similar to the mobile home park dilemma) being sold by a wholesaler, which can pose a potential risk that is worth noting.

-Is It Possible To Wholesale A Condo In A HOA?
+Is It Possible To Wholesale A Condo In An HOA?

 As noted above, an HOA is an acronym for Homeowners Association.
 Unit owners and buyers in planned communities – including condos, must comply with the rules and regulations set forth by the bylaws or board of directors.